 HAGANE Body

-As always, you get the beautiful HAGANE rigid body, which adds more durability and strength to the reel and prevents it from flexing when you’re hauling in a lunker.
+As always, you get the beautiful HAGANE rigid body, which adds more durability and strength to the reel and prevents it from flexing when hauling a lunker.
 This results in a lifetime of premium performance and hard fighting without gear failure.

 Shimano Curado DC: Field Test